March 9, 2020 – By Behrooz Tahririha, DNM, NHP, Clinical Herbalist

 Dr. Pasteur’s Deathbed Confession was “The pathogen is nothing.
 The terrain is everything.”

 A well maintained and properly driven vehicle will last much longer than the one not maintained and poorly driven.

 We are what we eat, what we don’t eat, and what we don’t excrete.
 The knowledge of our individual bodies helps us know what to feed it at different times of the year, at different seasons, at different stages of our life and at different ages and for different genders.
 Proper nutrition is what keeps our physical body function smoothly and free from weaknesses.
 Many nutrition scientists and doctors who were gifted and inspired have left behind volumes in guiding us to do just that, but corporate influenced media does not guide us to them and rather guide us away from them.
 No, ignorance is not bliss, it is only more profitable for a few in our society.

 Among these giants of nutrition medicine, one is Dr. Weston Price who left to posterity an extremely well documented book called “Nutrition and Physical Degeneration” that contains several nutritional gems of knowledge that help us use to keep our body well tooled and strengthened and equipped against many pathogens.

-He spent years studying many cultures, from around the world, who have proven record of health and vitality.
-He was curious as to what may be a common denominator among them that have helped them be so vigorous.
-He found that common element in their DIET.
+He spent years studying many cultures, from around the world, who have a proven record of health and vitality.
+Curious as to what may be a common denominator among them that have helped them be so vigorous, he found that common element was in their DIET.
 After examining many inhabitants of those cultures, he came down to a few items which among them are certain fats and fermented foods.

 Fish oils, in particular for the coastal people, and nutrition-rich butter among the land locked people, were major common denominators.